 To make Dairy-Free Chicken Shawarma Rice Bowl…

-• You don’t need to use yogurt in the chicken marinade.
+- You don’t need to use yogurt in the chicken marinade.
 You can try using a little mayonnaise instead.
-Mayo will keep your chicken nice and juicy and will help it absorb all the flavors and keep them in place while cooking.
+Mayo will keep your chicken breasts nice and juicy and will help it absorb all the flavors and keep them in place while cooking.
 You can also skip using mayonnaise and just marinate your chicken in the dry marinade spices.
 That works well and tastes delicious too!

-• You can go ahead and skip out on Greek yogurt in the creamy garlic sauce.
+- You can go ahead and skip out on Greek yogurt in the creamy garlic sauce.
 You can make your garlic sauce using just mayonnaise as well.
-You can also have the chicken shawarma rice bowl with garlic hummus, garlic tahini (just add in some smashed garlic paste to your hummus and tahini and leave for a few hours) or toum.
+You can also have the chicken shawarma rice bowl with garlic hummus, garlic tahini sauce (just add in some smashed garlic paste to your hummus and tahini and leave for a few hours) or toum.
 You can have it with the non-garlic versions of hummus and tahini too, but the garlickiness is the fun part of chicken shawarma.
 But hey, the chicken shawarma rice bowl tastes amazing with all these sauces anyway ❤.

 As always, please read through the ingredient list of all the ingredients in the recipe to make sure they are dairy-free because hidden dairy may be present in some ingredients.